-"Vision of [a New] Reality" - Acts 16:9-15 - Easter 6 - May 9, 2010
+"Down By The Riverside" - Acts 16:9-15 - Easter 6 - May 5, 2013

 It was a dark and stormy night.
 Actually, it wasn't, but I've always wanted - like the dog Snoopy in the Peanuts cartoons - to begin writing with that phrase.
 Well, even to say it wasn't dark and stormy may not be accurate either.
 The truth is while we do know it was night, we don't know what the weather was like when Paul had his vision.
 Those details are not given to us, but plenty of other details have been included in the reading from Acts, and the details that are there are fascinating.